precisesoft/ConnectKit/docs/README.md

 - [Integration Guide](architecture/API-SPECIFICATION.md) - Connect ConnectKit with other systems
 - [Development Planning](planning/) - Implementation phases and project roadmap
+- [Workflow Catalog](../docs/workflows/README.md) - Plain-language guide to CI/CD workflows
+- [Test Catalog](../docs/testing/TEST-CATALOG.md) - What we test and where to find it

 ### 📋 Project Planning